bhumitbuha/bhumitbuha/README.md

 - Completed CET-CS at Algonquin (graduated on Apr 2026)
 - Building out the Linux Production Homelab on Azure and AWS with Terraform and Ansible
-- Working on AI enabled F1 proidiction system
+- Working on AI enabled F1 pridiction system
 - Corrigo CMMS administration certification in progress

 ---